Svalorzen/CppCopyProposal/README.md

 helper types.

 No type-base can be a primitive type.
-Of all the type-bases in the `type_list`, at most one is allowed to have user-declared or inherited constructors.
-This is to avoid conflicts which can make the type-clone badly initialized.
+Of all the type-bases in the `type_list`, at most one is allowed to have user-declared or inherited constructors or destructors.
+This is to avoid conflicts which can make the type-clone badly initialized or impossible to delete.

 All constructors, destructors, static and non-static member functions will be accessible in the new class directly, their visibility (private, public,